Category Archive: Preclinical Years

 1. An Atlas:

 Your first goal when starting your anatomy class will be to find the atlas that will help you learn.
 I created a separate list of the best available anatomy atlases a few months ago.
-I am partial to Netter's Best Books for Anatomy Class because I like bright colors, but each atlas has its own advantages and disadvantages.
+I am partial to Netter's because I like bright colors, but each atlas has its own advantages and disadvantages.
 Below are a few links to the best known atlases.

 Grant’s Atlas of Anatomy